 Yes!
 You are a perfect candidate for yoga.
-Many people think that they need to be flexible to begin yoga, but that’s a little bit like thinking that you need to be able to play tennis in order to take tennis lessons.
+Many people think that they need to be flexible to begin yoga.
+That’s somewhat like thinking that you need to be able to play tennis in order to take tennis lessons.
 Come as you are and you will find that yoga practice will help you become more flexible.

 This newfound agility will be balanced by strength, coordination, and enhanced cardiovascular health, as well as a sense of physical confidence and overall well-being.

 9. What Do I Need to Begin?

 All you really need to begin practicing yoga is your body, your mind, and a bit of curiosity.
-But it is also helpful to have a pair of yoga leggings, or shorts, and a t-shirt that’s not too baggy.
-No special footgear is required because you will be barefoot.
-It’s nice to bring a towel to class with you.
+It’s also helpful to have a pair of yoga leggings or shorts, and a t-shirt that’s not too baggy.
+You don’t need special footgear because you will be barefoot.
+Lastly, It’s nice to bring a towel to class with you.
 As your practice develops you might want to buy your own yoga mat, but most studios will have mats and other props available for you.

 10. Why Are You Supposed to Refrain From Eating For An Hour Before Class?

 In yoga practice we twist from side to side, turn upside down, and bend forward and backward.
-If you have not fully digested your last meal, it will make itself known to you in ways that are not comfortable.
+If you have not fully digested your last meal, it will make itself known to you in ways that are uncomfortable.
 If you are a person with a fast-acting digestive system and are afraid you might get hungry or feel weak during yoga class, experiment with a light snack such as yogurt, a few nuts, or juice about 30 minutes before class.

 New to Yoga?